 Sales tax and VAT are similar in that rates are often expressed as a percentage of the price.
 In general, retail sales tax rates are lower than VAT rates, 4-10 percent as opposed to 14-25 percent.
 Contrary to popular belief, VAT does not tax businesses more in order to reduce the tax burden on the end consumer; businesses would simply raise prices to compensate.
 The end total in tax revenue generally remains the same, even if there are differences regarding when and how often taxation occurs.

-Statistics have shown that VAT affects lower income earners more disproportionately than sales tax because of the regressive nature of VAT.
+Statistics have shown that VAT affects lower-income earners more disproportionately than a sales tax because of the regressive nature of VAT.
 However, this can be offset by the proper implementation of progressive regulations, such as seen in European models of VAT.

 It is not uncommon for the words "sales tax" and "VAT" to be used interchangeably.
 For more information about or to do calculations involving sales tax, please visit the Sales Tax Calculator.